bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Incremental Deployment

-CUBIC requires only changes to TCP senders, and it does not require any changes at TCP receivers.
-That is, a CUBIC sender works correctly with the Reno receivers.
+CUBIC requires only changes to the congestion control at the sender, and it does not require any changes at receivers.
+That is, a CUBIC sender works correctly with Reno receivers.
 In addition, CUBIC does not require any changes to routers and does not require any assistance from routers.

 # Security Considerations